camunda/camunda-docs-manual/site/src/documents/real-life/how-to/chapters/080-cockpit/develop-cockpit-plugin.html.md

       controller: ViewController
     });
   });

+  return ngModule;
 });
 ```

-As the file is loaded as a RequireJS module (read more about the mechanism [here](https://github.com/Nikku/requirejs-angular-define#how-it-works)), dependencies (in terms of other RequireJS modules) may be specified.
+As the file is loaded as a RequireJS module, dependencies (in terms of other RequireJS modules) may be specified.

 The plug-in must register itself with the `ViewsProvider` via a [module configuration hook](http://docs.angularjs.org/api/angular.Module).

 From within Cockpit, views are included using the [view directive](https://github.com/camunda/camunda-commons-ui/blob/master/lib/plugin/view.js):